discotroop/EAS/README.md

 // 3 Test and set up means of creating grid

 JS time!
-// Need a variable that sets grid count
+// 1.
+Need a variable that sets grid count
-// Need a model of the grid boxes to push to dom
+// 2.
+Need a model of the grid boxes to push to dom
-// Need a function to push grid boxes to DOM gridcount times.
+// 3.
+Need a function to push grid boxes to DOM gridcount times.
+// 4.
+Need to listen for hover on boxes (google it)
+// 5.
+Need to respond to hover with class change/style change /6.
+Need to add css for class change. ?? /